inet-framework/inet-framework.github.io/CommunityCoordinators.md

 ## Improve Publicity

-We'd like to have more, more up to date, and higher quality information to be available about the INET Framework.
+We'd like to have more, more up-to-date, and higher quality information available about the INET Framework.

-*   keep the INET web site up to date with new information
+*   Keep the INET website up-to-date with new information
-*   regularly collect progress information from INET developers/contributors, and disseminate it over various channels (mailing list, twitter, etc.)
+*   Regularly collect progress information from INET developers/contributors and disseminate it over various channels (mailing list, Twitter, etc.)
-*   collect and organize teaching materials
+*   Collect and organize teaching materials
-*   collect third-party tutorials, demos, related projects
+*   Collect third-party tutorials, demos, and related projects

 ## Harness the Potential of the Community

-We see a great potential in the user community of the INET Framework.
-We have several people in the community with extensive knowledge on specific areas of computer networks, and there are many who are willing to contribute to INET as an open-source project.
-We'd like to achieve that people who have the knowledge and willingness to contribute to INET have an easier job to find ways to connect.
+We see great potential in the user community of the INET Framework.
+We have several people in the community with extensive knowledge in specific areas of computer networks, and there are many who are willing to contribute to INET as an open-source project.
+We'd like to make it easier for people with knowledge and willingness to contribute to INET to find ways to connect.

-*   find [advisors](ComponentAdvisors.html) for various INET components
+*   Find [advisors](ComponentAdvisors.html) for various INET components
-*   collect feedback on issues and priorities of the user community
+*   Collect feedback on issues and priorities of the user community
-*   look for potential contributions (third-party projects, papers with INET-based simulations, etc.)
+*   Look for potential contributions (third-party projects, papers with INET-based simulations, etc.)
-*   collect and advertise masters thesis topics that could result in contributions
+*   Collect and advertise master's thesis topics that could result in contributions
-*   work out and operate a bounty system
+*   Work out and operate a bounty system

-Tools: email, web, social media